-movetower(NO, A, C , B)

-movedisk(A, C)

-movetower(NO, B, A, C)
+movetower (N_O , A, C, B) movedisk (A, C) movetower (N_O , B, A, C) .

-In words: first a tower of $N_0$ disks is moved from A to B, using C as auxiliary peg, then the $N_0^+$ 1st disk is moved directly from A to C and finally the tower of $N_0^-$ , that has been placed temporarily on peg B is moved to its final destination C, using A as auxiliary peg.
-As the tower consists of the $N_0^-$ smallest disks, the presence of larger disks will not cause violation of the condition of decreasing disk diameter.
-Moving a one-disk tower $(N_0^- 1)^$ presents no difficulty and as a result the puzzle has been solved.
-The question posed to us, however, is to make a program generating the diskmoves in the order in which they successively have to take place.
+In words: first a tower of N_O disks is moved from A to B, using C as auxiliary peg, then the N_O + 1st disk is moved directly from A to C and finally the tower of N_O , that has been placed temporarily on peg B is moved to its final destination C, using A as auxiliary peg.
+As the tower consists of the N_O smallest disks, the presence of larger disks will not cause violation of the condition of decreasing disk diameter.
+Moving a one-disk tower ($N_O = 1$) presents no difficulty, and as a result the puzzle has been solved.
+The question posed to us, however, is to make a program generating the diskmoves in the order in which they have to take place.
 Note.
-It is not realistic to require the execution of this program for large values of N because the total number of moves required = $2^{N}$ - 1.
+It is not realistic to demand the execution of this program for large values of N because the total number of moves required = $2^{N} - 1$.
+Prove this and prove also that the puzzle cannot be solved in a smaller number of moves.

 The fact that a move with N > 1 is decomposed into three "smaller" moves, suggests that we keep a list of moves to be done.
-If the first one to be done is simple, we do it, otherwise we replace it by its decomposition and reconsider our obligations.
-In both cases, when we have a list of k moves, only the first to be done needs consideration and while we process it, the remaining K-1 moves remain as standing obligations.
+If the first one to be done is simple, we do it; otherwise we replace it by its decomposition and reconsider our obligations.
+In both cases, when we have a list of k moves, only the first to be made needs consideration , and while we process it, the remaining k-1 moves remain as standing obligations.
 This suggests that we introduce to be done in the order of decreasing subscript, in the order from left to right.
-If move, is simple, it is done, leaving
+If move, is simple, it is made, leaving